HardikAdiyal/IAppsReader/README.md

     - parameters(All parameters are optional.):
         - search: filter data based on search string from fileName or Paper name stored in table
       - sortOn: Pass any field from result to perform sorting(Default sort on "Id").
 All data will be order by descending by default.
        - fromDate: Filter by any date.
-Need to pass timestamp here like(1717066128).
+Need to pass timestamp milliseconds here like(1717092943000).
-       - toDate: Filter by any date.
-Need to pass timestamp here like(1717066128).
+       - toDate: Filter by any date.Need to pass timestamp milliseconds here like(1717092943000).
        - page: Page number, If want to jump to any specific page.
 Default page is 0.
        - pageSize: If want to resize page elements.
 Default size is 10.